project-orcon/RoR_interview_questions/routing_controllers_view.md

-# Routing,Controllers and View Questions
+# Routing, Controllers and View Questions

 #### Provide an example of RESTful routing and controller.

 Rest stands for representational state transfer.
 It is an architecture for designing networked applications over (in most cases) the HTTP protocol.
 It uses HTTP verbs (GET,POST,PUT,DELETE) in combination with URLs to perform all of the CRUD actions on a resource.

-GET /books, gets all books @Books=Book.all in index action GET /books/new, used to show the create book form, in the new action POST /books, creates a new book resource @Book=Book.create(book_params) in create action PUT /book/:id, used to update book, @Book=Book.update(id, book_params) in update action DELETE /book/:id/destroy, used to delete book, Book.destroy(id) in destroy action GET /book/:id, used to show book details, @Book=Book.find(id) in show action GET /book/:id/edit, used to show the edit form @Book=Book.find(id) in the edit action
+- GET /books, gets all books @Books=Book.all in index action
+- GET /books/new, used to show the create book form, in the new action
+- POST /books, creates a new book resource @Book=Book.create(book_params) in create action
+- PUT /book/:id, used to update book, @Book=Book.update(id, book_params) in update action
+- DELETE /book/:id/destroy, used to delete book, Book.destroy(id) in destroy action
+- GET /book/:id, used to show book details, @Book=Book.find(id) in show action
+- GET /book/:id/edit, used to show the edit form @Book=Book.find(id) in the edit action